polymitis/mp-hand-gesture-detector/README.md

 # Hand Gesture Detector powered by MediaPipe

-This is currently work in progress.

-The objective of this project is to deliver a reusable mobile application component to allow hand gesture detection.
+The project leverages MediaPipe for hand gesture recognition, aiming to provide a reusable mobile application component for detecting various hand gestures.